 Biography of Freddie Mercury

-After receiving a diploma he didn't need, having stitched together two women's coats for the occasion, Freddie decided to rent an apartment in London – he craved freedom, and a neighbor threatened to sue him if he didn't stop playing the guitar non-stop and listening to records at full volume.Many think I have a terrible character.
+After getting his diploma (which he didn't even want), having sewn together two women's coats for graduation, Freddie decided to rent a London apartment – he was desperate for freedom, plus a neighbor had threatened to sue him if he didn't quit blasting his guitar and cranking records at full volume.Many think I have a terrible character.
 But I like to be ambiguous and surround myself with complex, conflicting brats.
 I would be bored in the company of impeccable people.

 Early Steps to Fame